Blaisorblade/Blaisorblade.github.io/source/_posts/2015-01-15-a-talk-on-ilc.md

 excited about this visit, and I plan to talk about our progress since our PLDI 2014 paper.

 Below the abstract of the talk.

-I plan to upload slides later.
+EDIT: [Here](http://inc-lc.github.io/resources/2015-01-22 ILC Paris.pdf) are the slides of the talk (with small fixes).

 ### Incrementalizing λ-calculi by static differentiation: A theory of changes for higher-order languages and ongoing work